 I would love to have chocolate today.
 (The sentence doesn’t give specific information about the kind of chocolate a person wants to have.)

 Learning grammar rules can be fun for your child with English worksheets for nursery or English worksheets for Kindergarten.
-On estudynotes, you will find free printable PDF worksheets to download for Nursery to Class 2.
+On estudynotes, you will find printable PDF worksheets to download for Nursery to Class 2.

 You can also subscribe to worksheets as per the school syllabus of your child.
 To know more, visit www.estudynotes.com